nest/nestml/doc/pynestml_toolchain/back.rst

 independently combined with different reference converters.

-The *NESTReferenceConverter* is the first concrete implementation of the *IReferenceConverter* class and is used whenever concepts of NestML have to be converted to those in NEST.
+The *NESTReferenceConverter* is the first concrete implementation of the *IReferenceConverter* class and is used whenever concepts of NESTML have to be converted to those in NEST.
 Being used in almost all parts of the provided templates, this class features a conversion of operators and constants to their equivalents of the NEST library.
 As illustrated in